fevee/college-management-system/README.md

      - CRUD operations for students, courses, and registrations.
    - Ensures reliability and correctness of the system across various edge cases.

+## Acknowledgments

+This project was created as part of academic coursework.
+Special thanks to the instructors who guided the development.